Rattlesnake Rock Rock Climbing

 |Seasonal Raptor Closure: Noontime and Midnight Rock MORE INFO >>>|

 Rattlesnake rock has a number of quality sport routes that are not slab climbs.
 There's a higher face with somewhat dirty, but fun 5.10 routes and then a lower section with a few harder ones, including the classic Rock n' Rattle (11c).

 Just further North than Castle Rock on Highway 2 by about a quarter-mile is a paved pull-out on the river side.
 Park there and find a trail entering the woods at the northern end, marked by a cairn.
 Steep hiking brings you to the crag in about 15 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rattlesnake Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rattlesnake Rock: